 Dr. Lamy Landry works with adults struggling with a variety of issues, such as anxiety or mood disorders, chronic health conditions or illnesses, poor self-esteem or relational problems.
 Her interventions are mainly based on cognitive-behavioral and experiential approaches, and are adapted according to the difficulties and needs presented by her clients.

 As part of her clinical practice, Dr. Ouimet works with children and adolescents with various neurodevelopmental disorders (e.g., attention deficit disorder with or without hyperactivity / impulsivity, learning disabilities, etc.).
 She offers neuropsychological assessment services in English and French.

-Nerehis Tzivanopoulos is a doctoral candidate in Clinical Psychology, specialized in neuropsychology, at the Université du Québec en Outaouais.
-For her doctoral dissertation, she is studying the impact of sleep deprivation on social judgments, particularly on judgments of trustworthiness.
+Nerehis Tzivanopoulos obtained her doctorate degree from the Université du Québec en Outaouais, in clinical neuropsychology.
+For her doctoral dissertation, she studied the impact of sleep deprivation on social judgments, particularly on judgments of trustworthiness.